Szybet/fbink-sys/README.md

 To use it:
 - As for the most important things, you need musl toolchain, the inkbox one at path: `/home/build/inkbox/kernel/toolchain/armv7l-linux-musleabihf-cross/` to automatically compile FBInk
 - Use build.sh in the `example` folder to compile
+- You need to copy config from `.cargo` to your binary project

 To keep in mind:
 - FBInk is compiled with these arguments: `make -j8 static MINIMAL=1 BITMAP=1 OPENTYPE=1 IMAGE=1 FONTS=1 CROSS_COMPILE=armv7l-linux-musleabihf-`